 The unaudited pro forma condensed consolidated financial information contained in this prospectus supplement gives effect to the Acquisition (as defined below), even though it has not yet occurred, and the related transactions.
 The unaudited pro forma condensed consolidated financial information contained in this prospectus supplement is for illustrative purposes only, is based on various adjustments and assumptions, and is not necessarily an indication of our financial condition or the results of our operations that would have been achieved had the Acquisition and the related transactions been completed as of the dates indicated or that may have been achieved in the future.
-See "Prospectus Supplement Summary-Summary Unaudited Pro Forma Condensed Consolidated Financial Information."
+See "Prospectus Supplement Summary-Summary Unaudited Pro Forma Condensed Consolidated Financial Information," "Risk Factors-Risk Related to the Acquisition" and "Unaudited Pro Forma Condensed Consolidated Financial Information."